Train (band): 2018–2021: Greatest Hits

 On October 12, 2018, Train announced a greatest hits album simply titled Greatest Hits.
 The album was released on November 9, 2018, and featured 16 of the band's songs.
 The album also featured a bonus song, a cover of the hit George Michael song "Careless Whisper".

 At the end of 2018, drummer Drew Shoals left the band to resume his law career.
 In June 2019, Matt Musty joined Train for their spring and summer appearances.

 On November 15, 2019, the band released a new single titled "Mai Tais", featuring artist Skylar Grey.

 On May 22, 2020, the band released a new single titled "Rescue Dog".
-A portion of the proceeds will go to North Shore Animal League America.
+A portion of the proceeds went to North Shore Animal League America.

 In May 2021, Luis Maldonado left to join Foreigner following the retirement of Thom Gimbel.
 Replacing him on lead guitar is Taylor Locke, from the band Rooney, who first played with them during their summer 2021 tour.

-2022–present: AM Gold
+2022–2025: AM Gold

 Train performing in Sydney, Australia in May 2025.

 On February 16, 2022, the band released a single titled "AM Gold" and announced that an album with the same name would be released on May 20, 2022, marking their first new studio album in over five years.
 A North American tour for the album was also set to occur throughout the summer of 2022.
-A remix, featuring Melanie C was released on April 22, 2022.
+A remix featuring Melanie C was released on April 22, 2022.

 On April 14, 2022, the first promotional single from the album was released, entitled "Running Back (Trying to Talk to You)".
 The following month, the band released two more promotional singles from the album: "Turn the Radio Up" featuring Jewel on May 6, and "Cleopatra" featuring Sofía Reyes on May 18.
 On May 20, 2022, Train officially released their ninth studio album AM Gold.

 On June 23, 2023, the band released a new single titled "I Know", featuring Tenille Townes and Bryce Vine.

 On April 24, 2024, the band released a new single titled "Long Yellow Dress".
 On May 22, 2024, it was announced that former band member Charlie Colin had died.

 On July 26, 2024, the band released a live album of their April 30, 2024 concert at Royal Albert Hall in London entitled Live at Royal Albert Hall.
+In early 2025, Butch Walker joined the band as the lead guitarist.